 |Tesla model||Miles of range per 15 minutes of Supercharging|

 Because Teslas have long battery ranges, most people won’t have to charge their vehicle over 80% anyway.
-On an 80% charge, a Tesla Model S can drive between 278 and 312 miles.
+On an 80% charge, a Tesla Model S can drive about 324 miles.
 That means you could drive from New York City to Philadelphia, and then back to New York City again without having to stop to charge.

-Superchargers are able to charge Teslas so quickly because of how they charge the vehicle’s lithium-ion battery.
+Superchargers are able to fill up Teslas so quickly because of how they charge the vehicle’s lithium-ion battery.
 A typical charger provides AC power to the car’s onboard charger.
 The onboard charger then converts the AC current to DC current, which then charges the battery.